 Specifications: 12.2 x 19.3 x 15 inches, weighs 6.68 pounds.

 A semi-automatic espresso maker, Capresso E50 is a simple brewer to use and it makes a consistently good espresso every time, which can serve as a base to make lattes and cappuccinos.

 This is a basic espresso machine that will allow you to make a respectable espresso with the first try.
 It’s inexpensive and while it could come with more features, you get what you pay.

-Still, it makes a lovely crema and it’s a great entry-level machine that’s not great, but decently good; even though that depends on your demands.
+Still, it makes a lovely crema and it’s a decent entry-level machine.
 On the plus, you won’t be paying +$4 for a coffeeshop latte each morning!

 - 15 bar pressure